xfrun109/test-td/docs/demos/sprint-3/grafana.md

 # Grafana

 ## Description
-This document outlines the integration of [Grafana](https://grafana.com/) into the enabling feature teams to display dashboards and alerts.
+This document outlines the integration of [Grafana](https://grafana.com/) into our Depo application by the enabling feature teams to display dashboards and alerts.

 ### About Grafana
 For those of us who are less technical, Grafana is an open-source observability platform for monitoring, visualization, and analytics — primarily used to